What Is a dApp? Decentralized Apps Guide

 4. OpenSea: NFT Marketplace

-Though technically not a dApp (OpenSea is run by a centralized organization), OpenSea is the largest marketplace for buying, selling, and minting non-fungible tokens (NFTs), such as the popular CryptoKitties collection.
+Though technically not a dApp (OpenSea is run by a centralized organization), OpenSea is one of the largest marketplaces for buying, selling, and minting non-fungible tokens (NFTs).
 Like with most dApps, you must connect your self-custody crypto wallet in order to interact with OpenSea.

 5. Ribbon Finance: Options dApp